-Prior to the Exchange Board adopting bylaws and assuming responsibility for all Exchange functions, operations relating to implementation of the Patient Protection and Affordable Care Act of 2010 were performed through the Washington State Health Care Authority (HCA).
-In December 2011, the Executive Director of HCA was appointed as an ex-officio non-voting member of the Exchange Board.
+Prior to the Exchange Board adopting bylaws and assuming responsibility for all Exchange functions, operations relating to implementation of the Patient Protection and Affordable Care Act of 2010 were performed through the HCA.
+In December 2011, the Executive Director of the HCA was appointed as an ex-officio nonvoting member of the Exchange Board.